mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

-Analysing the implementation of GDPs as a unit of activity allow the use of useful concepts to explore the specifics of participant behaviour.
-In the methodology and design chapter I explored the concept of resolving tensions involved in tool use and interaction with the learning design.
-In this section I briefly explore the utility of the concepts of activity, actions and operations when applied to implementing GDPs [@kuutti_activity_1995].

-  "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
-Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent." [@kuutti_activity_1995]

 As previously explored, activity systems can be viewed on different levels of abstraction.

 As a common example the process of "getting it in the game".